catppuccin/userstyles/docs/src/content/docs/guides/CONTRIBUTING.md

 This repositories uses [Deno](https://deno.com/) extensively for linting, formatting, and automation.
 We recommend setting up Deno locally to improve your workflow — see ["Installation" - Deno Docs](https://docs.deno.com/runtime/manual/getting_started/installation).
 With Deno installed locally, you can run the lint script using `deno task lint` (and `deno task lint:fix` to automatically apply fixes) and the formatting script using `deno fmt`.

-When editing a userstyle, we suggest setting up live reloading so your local changes can be automatically reloaded through Stylus.
-See ["How can I see my changes in real time?"](/userstyle-creation/tips-and-tricks/hot-reloading/).
+When editing a userstyle, we suggest setting up live reloading so that local changes (from your IDE) can be automatically reloaded through Stylus.
+See ["Using hot reloading in Stylus"](/userstyle-creation/tips-and-tricks/hot-reloading/).

 ## Recommendations